Acts 1 - John Karmelich

 Gospel of John teaches that they did not believe Jesus was the Messiah when he

-can assume they saw Jesus alive after the resurrection and this changed their
+saw Jesus alive after the resurrection, and this changed their mind.

-and fear of punishment they had to being feeling!
+Imagine the guilt and fear of punishment they

 c)

-worries, doubts, fears, reputations of the individuals, and the fact
+these worries, doubts, fears, reputations of the individuals, and the

-that the Jewish leaders still wanted to out-cast anybody who believed in Jesus,
+fact that the Jewish leaders still wanted to make an outcast of anybody who

 i)

 we deal with our fears.
-This is how we handle our
+That is how we handle our

 for non-belief.
 We turn to God for prayer.